9Alpha9/my-portofolio/README.md

 ## Intro

 Hi.
 I'm a freelances web developers and UI/UX designer.
 I'm interest for web developers and helping a company and small business for grow up via website.
-This projects make from Create-React-App (React.JS & Vite), Styled-Component, Sass, and Gsap.
+This projects made from Create-React-App (React.JS & Vite), Styled-Component, Sass, and Gsap.

 ## Installation
 Install my-portfolio projects with npm